rkayman/funswift/README.md

 ## Predicate

 `Predicate` is a wrapper around a function that consumes a value and produces a boolean.
-Its used to check if a value is in the predicate.
-It consumes a value and its supports a `contraMap` operation on its input.
-Contramap is when the arrows (morphism) changes direction and can be used to lift the consuming part to work on different strategies.
+It's used to check if a value is in the predicate.
+It consumes a value and it supports a `contraMap` operation on its input.
+ContraMap is when the arrows (morphism) changes direction and can be used to lift the consuming part to work on different strategies.

  `Union` - creates a new Predicate and checks if value is inside self **or** the other predicate.